Managing a subscription

 .

 The event most likely stems from changes to the subscription's payment source.
-For example, if a subscription is funded with a credit card, its billing address could have changed, the customer might have cancelled it, or it might have reached its credit limit.
+For example, if a credit card funds a subscription, its billing address could have changed, the customer might have cancelled it, or it might have reached its credit limit.

 Whatever the structure of your dunning process, we recommend you handle subscription.payment_failed